 All hazardous material packages must be properly marked, labeled, and packaged.
 The total weight must be included.
+The following shipper's certification must be entered on each shipping document: "This

 • The following shipper's certification must be entered on each shipping document: "This is to certify that the above named materials are properly classified, described, packaged, marked and labeled, and are in proper condition for transportation according to the applicable regulations of the DOT."